+Affecto's services

-Affecto's services With BI solutions, the information Business Intelligence generated by ERP and other operational ΒI solutions systems can be combined, analysed and effectively utilised.
+With BI solutions, the information generated by ERP and other operational systems can be combined, analysed and effectively utilised.
 Operational IT solutions help customers to run their business more efficiently.
-Standard ERPs Operational IT solutions Operational ECM GIS applications Cartographic solutions Digital geographic data Maps and cartographic products

 High utilisation rate safeguards profitability

 It is Affecto's goal to be one of the most profitable IT service providers in its market area.
 Because the majority of the company's business consists of customer projects, their success is crucial in shaping the company's profitability.
 As project planning and implementation in practical terms amount to selling the company specialists' competence and working time, it is very important to maintain the specialists' utilisation rate as high as possible, in order to safeguard profitability.